Wednesday, 20 June 2018

-Soon we were climbing up, on steep grassy lanes, to the foot of the ramparts.
+Soon we were climbing up through the houses, on steep grassy lanes, to the foot of the ramparts.

-A bit further along the street we found the boulangerie which had been closed when we were here last time, and bought four croissants, which we took to the little bar above the church, and sat in the sun to enjoy them.
+Circling around on a small road, we came to the boulangerie which had been closed when we were here last time, and bought four croissants, which we took to the little bar above the church.
+This was also open and we sat in the sun to enjoy our breakfast.

-It was only yesterday that we had been having a similar breakfast in Paris, but the scene was utterly different – now we were alone, with a fine old ruin above us, and only birdsong and muted chatter from inside the bar to be heard.
+It was only yesterday that we had been having a similar breakfast in noisy, busy Paris, but the scene here was utterly different – now we were alone, with a fine old ruin above us, and only birdsong and muted chatter from inside the bar to be heard.